F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 So, while doing a Directed Prosecution, if there is something which is already available as state-of-the-art, we can always help file a different set of claims which would not be part of the state-of-the-art that might already be available.

-I think that’s it.
-Those were all the questions.
+I think that’s it and those were all the questions.
 Those are all the main questions that we had here.

 And, this was a great session.
 Thanks Arsh and Rachita for providing your practical knowledge of working with the clients and I thank all the participants for giving us their time and sitting through this webinar and please remember that you are also eligible for a quick complimentary analysis.
 Feel free to write to us.
 Arsh, if you could move to the last slide with our contact details, you can write to Arsh or Rachita, at the given contact, at this email address.

 Alright, everyone!
-That’s it from our side, thanks a lot for your time.
+That’s it from our side and thanks a lot for your time.
 Thanks so much.
 Thanks Rachita.

 Arshjot Singh Gill- Thank you Henry for having us here.